ReyJerry/ReyJerry.github.io/_pages/includes/pub.md

 # 📝 Publications
-†: These authors contributed equally to this work.
+†: These authors contributed equally to this work.<br>
 *: Correspoonding Author.
 ## 🧬 Bioinformatics